 What is the right number of pillows to sleep with?
 That is a question that many people ask, but there really isn’t an answer.
-It all depends on your particular sleeping position and what you need for comfort or support.
+It all depends on your sleeping position and your need for comfort or support.
 In this article, we will go through the different sleep positions and the number of pillows you need for them.

 The best way to figure out how many pillows are needed is by trying different arrangements until you find something that works for you!

 Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 The main reason to sleep on more than one pillow is to improve your comfort level.
 Many people struggle with neck pain, back pain and other ailments on a daily basis.
 To combat these problems, they find that sleeping with multiple pillows is the most comfortable way to get the best night’s sleep possible.

 Another reason to use more pillows is to add more support to old, flattened pillows without having to buy new ones.
 For instance, you can stack two or three thinner pillows on top of one another to create the same height and firmness as a single standard pillow.

 This practice is not recommended because it can cause misalignment in your neck, but it is an effective way to get more support out of old pillows that have lost their firmness.

 You may want to use pillows with different types of filling to get the most comfortable night’s sleep.
 For instance, you could use one pillow with down filling for softness and two pillows with foam filling to get extra support in your neck.